Gyermekvasút (Budapest Children's Railway)

 Route Engineering Challenges

-• Steep grades on the Buda Hills ridge — up to 3.5% gradient on some sections
+• Steep Buda Hills grades — up to 3.5% (35 ‰) gradient on sections between Normafa and János-hegy, requiring careful throttle management with heritage steam locomotives

-• Dense forest environment requiring regular vegetation management along the right-of-way
+• Dense Natura 2000 forest environment requiring regular vegetation management along the 11.2 km right-of-way — annual autumn leaf-fall clearance programme

 Track operator